tlack/xs-pink/README.md

 Also, the prompt shows things like Javascript values right now, not Pink values.
 Fix on the way.

-First, we generate the first ten numbers (starting from 0):
+First, we generate the first five numbers (starting from 0):

 ```
 0> 5 til